Timon of Athens: Synopsis

 Timon is a wealthy and generous Athenian gentleman.
 He hosts a large banquet, attended by nearly all of Athens.
 Timon gives away money wastefully, and everyone around him pleases him to receive more, except for Apemantus, a churlish philosopher (whose name means "feeling no pain") whose cynicism Timon cannot yet appreciate.
 He accepts art from a poet and a painter, and a jewel from a jeweler, only to later give his jewel away to another friend.
 Timon's servant, Lucilius, has been wooing the daughter of an old Athenian.
-The Athenian is furious with Lucilius' flirting, as a result, but Timon pays him three talents to fund for the couple's marriage, because the happiness of his servant is worth the price.
+The Athenian is furious with Lucilius's flirting, but Timon pays him three talents to fund the couple's marriage, because the happiness of his servant is worth the price.
 Timon is told that his friend, Ventidius, is in debtors' prison.
 He sends money to pay for Ventidius's debt, and Ventidius is released and attends Timon's banquet.
 Timon gives a speech on the value of friendship, and later, the guests are entertained by a masque, followed by dancing.
 As the party winds down, Timon continues to wastefully give away to his friends: his horses, as well as other possessions.
-The act is divided rather arbitrarily into two scenes, but the experimental and/or unfinished nature of the play is reflected in that it does not naturally break into a five-act structure.
+The act is divided rather arbitrarily into two scenes, but the experimental or unfinished nature of the play is reflected in that it does not naturally break into a five-act structure.

 Unbeknownst to him, Timon has given away all his wealth, and is deep in debt.
 Flavius, Timon's steward, is upset by the way Timon is spending his wealth; overextending his munificence by showering patronage over parasitic writers and artists, and saving his dubious friends from their financial straits; Flavius confronts Timon when he returns from a hunt.
 Timon is upset that Flavius did not warn him of his debt before, and begins to direct his anger onto Flavius, who says that he has tried repeatedly in the past without success, and now he is at the end: all of Timon's land has been sold.
 Shadowing Timon is another guest at the banquet: Apemantus, who terrorises Timon's shallow companions with his caustic raillery.
 Along with a Fool, he attacks Timon's creditors when they show up to make their demands for immediate payment.
-Timon has no money to repay his debt, thus he sends out his servants to request for money from those friends he considers closest.
+Timon has no money to repay his debt, thus he sends out his servants to request money from those friends he considers closest.

 Timon's servants are turned down, one by one, by Timon's false friends.
 Elsewhere, one of Alcibiades's junior officers, in a rage, kills a man in "hot blood".
-Alcibiades pleads with the Senate for his mercy, arguing that a crime of passion should not carry as severe a sentence as premeditated murder.
+Alcibiades pleads with the Senate for mercy, arguing that a crime of passion should not carry as severe a sentence as premeditated murder.
 The senators disagree, and, when Alcibiades persists, banish him forever.
-Alcibiades vows to seek revenge, with the support of his troops.
+Alcibiades vows revenge, with the support of his troops.
 The act finishes with Timon discussing with his servants the revenge he will carry out at his next banquet.